Save Money and Time with Free Software

 Replacing Windows brings added benefits

 All the advantages mentioned so far can be had by installing FOSS applications on your Windows computer.
-Replacing Windows with Ubuntu offers additional advantages.
+Replacing Windows with the Ubuntu OS offers additional advantages.

-Two outstanding features of Ubuntu are the Software Updater and the Ubuntu Software Center.
-The former keeps track of all the applications and utilities on your system and easily downloads and installs updates and upgrades to all of them in a single easy operation.
-The latter lets you select from hundreds of free Linux-compatible applications and utilities, and install them easily.
+Two outstanding features of Ubuntu are the Software Updater and the Software Center.
+The former keeps track of the applications and utilities on your system and downloads and installs updates and upgrades to all of them in a single easy operation.
+The latter lets you select from hundreds of FOSS applications and utilities and install them easily.

 If free, easy-to-use software sounds good to you, give it a try.
-You can install FOSS on a Windows computer or try out a complete Ubuntu test environment without disturbing your current Windows setup.
-Once you do, you may never go back to commercial software.
+You can download FOSS onto your Windows machine or take Ubuntu for a test drive without disturbing your current Windows setup.
+Either way, it will cost you nothing but a little of your time.